Chocobonis/Quick-Penguin/README.md

 # Quick-Penguin
-an open source of club penguin engine con C++ the idea of this open source club penguin is that anyone can create a version/client of the game with a custom client and server using MySQL and C++ please on the use of this engine give credit for the base engine
+an open source of club penguin engine on C++ the idea of this open source club penguin is that anyone can create a version/client of the game with a custom client and server using MySQL and C++ please on the use of this engine give credit for the base engine